 In addition to these courses for staff new to the teaching role, the Centre for Learning and Teaching offers a wide range of courses, events and consultancy to experienced lecturers and to course teams and academic schools across the university.
-Further information is available at the Centre for Learning and Teaching's website.
+Further information is available here Centre for Learning and Teaching.